Gautampsingh/goutam-prakash-singh/README.md

+# Npm module - goutam-prakash-singh

-# goutam-prakash-singh module includes most of the common features
+Modules includes the features:

+1. Palindrome,
+2. RearrangePalidrome,
+3. MergeSort

+# Steps to include this dependency module in your package

+npm install goutam-prakash-singh --save